 Q: I am at the end of a divorce/property settlement.
 My ex has agreed to give me my share of his super.
 Does this have to go into a superannuation fund or can he transfer it to me in some other way?
+And can you please explain how super should be treated when a divorce happens, because it has been very difficult to find any information about this topic.

-A: The short answer to your question is, that preserved super benefits remain in the superannuation system unless the individual entitled to the benefit has satisfied a condition of release.
+A: The short answer to your first question regarding accessing super is, that preserved super benefits remain in the superannuation system unless the individual entitled to the benefit has satisfied a condition of release.
 Common conditions of release: are retiring after the age of 55, or turning 65 or starting a transition-to-retirement pension.
 Depending on the rules of a superannuation fund, another condition of release may be accessing super due to severe financial hardship.

-According to the ATO, The Family Law Act 1975 and the Superannuation Industry (Supervision) Act 1993 (SISA) allow an interest in superannuation or a super payment to be divided or split by agreement or court order in the event of a relationship breakdown.
+The Family Law Act 1975 and the Superannuation Industry (Supervision) Act 1993 (SISA) allow an interest in superannuation or a super payment to be divided or split by agreement or court order in the event of a relationship breakdown.

 - Take super into account, but leave untouched.
 In the past, superannuation was treated as a financial resource rather than an asset of the marriage.
 Couples can choose to continue taking this approach, and divvy up other assets of the marriage/ relationship to take into consideration the value of the super account rather than splitting a superannuation benefit.

-The most common approach is to agree to an ‘interest split’.
+Excluding de facto couples in WA, the most common approach is to agree to an ‘interest split’.
 Typically, the steps involved in splitting superannuation benefits are:

 - Request information about spouse’s super from super fund